yOoMarvin/100-days-of-code/log.md

 **Today's Progress**: Prototyped a custom view with some nice animations

 **Thoughts**: Slowly getting into it.
 But too slow...
-Sort the thoughts and try to make a descision tomorrow.
+Sort the thoughts and try to make a descision tomorrow

 **Link to work**: [playground for WWDC2017 GitHub repository](https://github.com/yOoMarvin/wwdc2017)